woodcox/primitive-jekyll/README.md

 Please note this is a work in progress.
 The theme has not been created yet.
 This is what I am working towards.

-Welcome to your **primitive-jekyll** theme!
-This is where [Primitive UI](https://taniarascia.github.io/primitive) meets [Jekyll](https://jekyllrb.com/).
-A front-end design toolkit built with Jekyll & Sass for developing responsive static websites.
+Welcome to the **city-jekyll** theme!
+This is the theme for [City Evangelical Church](https://cecleeds.co.uk).
+It's built using [Jekyll](https://jekyllrb.com/) and [Primitive UI](https://taniarascia.github.io/primitive) which is an front-end design toolkit built with Sass for developing responsive static websites.
 Primitive also provides helpful, browser-consistent styling for default HTML elements - buttons, forms, tables, lists, and typography.

 Demo available: [here](http://woodcock3.github.io/primitive-jekyll/)